 ENTC 1510 Student in University

-This course is meant to provide guidance to first-year university students as they begin their search for directions to take in self-definition, intellectual growth, career choices, and life skills. (fall, spring) (There are substitutions available for students in the University Honors or Fine and Performing Arts Scholars Programs)
+This course is meant to provide guidance to first-year university students as they begin their search for directions to take in self-definition, intellectual growth, career choices, and life skills.
+(Offered in the Fall and Spring) (There are substitutions available for students in the University Honors or Fine and Performing Arts Scholars Programs)

 Introduction to practical techniques and awareness in video production, motion design and visual effects as related to motion picture and commercial production.